UK launches competition review into institutional banking

 Starks said that the FCA's remit to promote effective competition meant being proactive in rooting out competition issues rather than waiting for problems to occur.

-One area it will look at is cross-selling and bundling of products and services to ensure that competition in one service does not suffer in order to promote another service, she said.
+One area it will look at is cross-selling and bundling of products and services, she said.

 "The review describes various areas where this market feature might exist; from investment banking, to asset management, to trading venues and clearing houses that are vertically integrated," Starks said.